DeMarcus Cousins Gives Golden State Warriors Most Lethal Death Lineup Yet

 Take that, Death Lineup.

 The chemistry, playmaking and general scoring threat from each position made the Warriors champions and changed the way NBA teams think about positions.
-Adding Cousins to the mix could be more problematic—this isn't just a 2K grouping or the Western Conference All-Star starters—it's real life, and there's only one basketball to share between four 20-plus-point scorers and an extra point guard in Green.
+Adding Cousins to the mix could be more problematic—this isn't just a 2K grouping or the Western Conference All-Star starters; it's real life, and there's only one basketball to share between four 20-plus-point scorers and an extra point guard in Green.

 Trying to fold all these ingredients into one another will be a tough process, especially when they all share the court.
 That's a lot of mouths to feed.